-The overriding aim of our policy is that it should work for the benefit of all children and parents/guardians in our area.
-It should be simple to use and assist parents/guardians to take the best decisions on the preferred school for their children.
+The overriding aim of our policy is that it should work for the benefit of all children and parents and carers in our area.
+It should be simple to use and assist parents and carers to take the best decisions on the preferred school for their children.
 It should contribute to improving standards for all pupils.

 Yewstock School aims to provide a place for children with identified special educational needs.

-Admissions Panels for the school are held once each term.
+Admissions Panels for the school are held regularly.
 Applications are referred by the local authority’s SEN Casework Officer up to three weeks prior to the Panel date.
 To be referred to the Admissions Panel a child must have an Education Health Care Plan.

 Yewstock School cannot guarantee places for children when there are no places available.
 A decision on the admission of new entrants will be made following each admissions panel and subject to suitable arrangements being in place to meet the child’s needs.

 Parents or carers will receive written notification of the outcome as soon as possible from the Local Authority.
 The admissions policy of the School is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
 Admissions are subject to there being adequate places available in class and adequate teaching capacity/support.
 Admissions are subject to any constraints upon the school by the relevant authority.